 Cardiff University, summer/autumn 2019.

 I am an Electromechanical Engineer from Bolivia.
 I have more than 4 years’ experience in developing high voltage electricity projects and analysing the Bolivian and neighbouring countries’ power systems at the largest stakeholder in generation, transmission and distribution in the Bolivian electricity sector.

-During the development of my work, I understood the high penetration of HVDC technologies into AC power systems, mostly to connect large off-shore wind farms.
+During my work development, I understood the high penetration of HVDC technologies into AC power systems, mostly to connect large off-shore wind farms.
 This has an impact over the system stability by decoupling the inertia stored in the rotating mass of generators.
 This effect was something I achieved to mitigate in my work by designing a frequency support control scheme over the HVDC-VSC converters.

 There is plenty of research to still be done, such as the one I would like to undertake.
-I believe the future of HVDC technologies is quite promising and a key enabler towards the integration of renewable energy.
+I believe the future of HVDC technologies is promising and a key enabler towards renewable energy integration.